Flash Fiction: A Mountain Man Comes Home - Bill's Challenge

 Poppies in Flanders Fields

-The U.S. Army was glad to get such a skilled sharp shooter.
+The U.S. Army was glad to get such a skilled marksman.
 At the train station, he gave his mama and papa a quick hug and kiss, but his lips lingered on those of Betty, his high school sweetheart.
 “Now, you wait for me, Betty, ya hear.
 Won’t be long, only a year,” he said, as he boarded the old steam train that would take him down the mountain to the army.
 They planned to be married as soon as he returned from the war.

 Then the bad news came that his whole platoon had been the victim of a German gas attack in Belgium, and that he was listed as MIA.
 “How cowardly!
 Mustard gas, what a dishonor to our family!” his grieving father had exclaimed.
 His mother was never the same, and everyone believed that she died of a broken heart from not knowing where her son was.
 Betty finally gave him up for dead and married his younger brother, Pete.